 Public ownership can both reduce energy prices and accelerate the pace of our transition.
 But today, the joint aims of the Energy Union and the Third Energy Package are to further liberalise Europe's energy markets, surrendering ever-greater segments of Europe's energy infrastructure to the forces of competition.
-This not only risks driving up prices for Europeans, but also dismantles the economies of scale necessary to address energy efficiency and decarbonisation in an integrated and just manner.
-Indeed, there is a growing trend in municipalities around the world of bringing utilities like energy back into public hands.135 the continent is to introduce an energy allowance.
-All households would benefit from an amount of free energy up to a certain point necessary to satisfy essential needs: heating and cooking.
-Beyond that, the price would rise steeply, creating a powerful incentive for households to conserve energy.
+There is also a failure to use existing regulation to decarbonise our energy suppliers by eliminating coal, oil and gas.
+This not only risks driving up prices for Europeans as renewable energy costs fall, but also maintains our dependence on fossil-fuel dictatorships, dismantles the economies of scale necessary to address energy efficiency and decarbonisation in an integrated and just manner.
+Indeed, there is a growing trend in municipalities around the world of bringing utilities like energy back into public hands.168 This can be encouraged through the Open Method of Coordination.
+A new Economic Democracy Directive will require that all publicly owned utilities enable members of the public in the locality to vote for a minimum number of representatives in the utility's governance.